PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/positioning-gui-components/+page.md

 ## Combining Layouts
 So far you might not be that impressed.
 Not many applications have a GUI consisting of only rows or of only columns like that.
-But fear not; here's the secret to success: one can use a layout component as a child in another layout component!
-This way, a wide vararity GUIs can be implemented.
+But fear not, here's the secret to success: one can use a layout component as a child in another layout component!
+This way, a wide variety GUIs can be implemented.

 ::: tip Example

 Example of how to combine the `Rows` component and the `Columns` component to create a layout with a bottom navigation view (learn how to make it functional later).
+The GUI components used in this app are these ones (if you read the code below, you can see the very same thing!):

+* Rows:
+	* Space
+	* Text
+	* Space
+	* Columns:
+		* Space
+		* Text
+		* Space
+		* Text
+		* Space
+		* Text
+		* Space

 ```js baga-show-editor-code
 class StartPage extends Page{